TitouanCao/Basic_Shell/README.md

 # Basic_Shell
 A very basic implementation of Shell for Linux, with simple functionalities.
 ___
+## Known issues
+- When launched in an **environment where it does not have all rights** (so please try to use it in a sweet environment), this Shell can encounter issues opening files or invoking certain commands.
+This might lead to uncaught segmentation faults which would sadly need more developing time to fix.
+For example the command `cat > toto` when file toto does not exist yet, will fail because of permissions missing, even with set permissions during `open`, so we have to use `touch` before.
+- The virtual representation of background running processes pids is currently not updating correctly as a dead and reaped (by waitpid, so no zombies in reality) process wont be erased from the matrix, leading the programm to rapidly reach its maximum amount of simultaneaously running children.
+- `quit` being a command, when you reach the maximum amount of processes, you cannot even quit the execution.
+___
 ## Start
 After opening a terminal in the directory the Makefile is, symply typing `make` should build all the executables.<br/>
 Once the executables are built you can execute the main with `./shell`.